sjwaight/AzureRetirementsAlerts/readme.md

 - Azure Storage Account with defined containers
 - Azure Function App (v4 runtime, Java 11) with configured Application Settings.

-Once deployed you can wire up the GitHub Action for this repository so it deploys the Azure Functions code to your Subscrption.
+Once deployed you can wire up the GitHub Action for this repository so it deploys the Azure Functions code to your Subscription.